-With this system you can control the heating, cooling, and ventilation for your vehicle.
+The heating, cooling, and ventilation for the vehicle can be controlled with this system.

-If your vehicle has the remote start feature and it is activated, the climate control system will heat and cool the inside of the vehicle, using the previous system settings before the vehicle was turned off.
-The rear window defogger will be turned on by the climate control system when it is cold outside.
-If the vehicle has heated seats, they will also turn on.
-Cooled seats are not activated during a remote start.
-Normal operation of the system will return after the key is turned to the RUN position.
-See Remote Keyless Entry (RKE) System Operation on page 95 for more information.
+If your vehicle has the remote start feature and it is activated, the climate control system heats or cools the inside of the vehicle, with the settings used before the vehicle was turned off.
+The heated seats, if the vehicle has them, and the rear window defogger will be turned on by the climate control system when it is cold outside.
+The cooled seat setting is not activated during a remote start.
+Normal operation of the system will return after the key is turned to the ON/RUN position.
+See Remote Keyless Entry (RKE) System Operation on page 2-5 for more information.